Easy Chocolate Chip Cookies

-These easy chocolate chip cookies only require 5 ingredients!
-With only butter, flour, sugar, egg, and chocolate chips you can make great chocolate chip cookies!
+These easy chocolate chip cookies only require 6 ingredients: butter, flour, sugar, egg, salt, and chocolate chips!

 NOTE: If you are wanting an easy vegan recipe, check out my post specifically for Easy Vegan Chocolate Chip Cookies.